 - Purpose: Why was this article written?
 Is it intended to inform, entertain, or argue a point?
 Is it objective or biased?
 What is the tone being used?
 Is the article or website affiliated with any particular organizations?
 Does it feel like you are trying to be convinced of something?

 On MastersinCommunications.com, we strive to provide students with the most relevant and comprehensive information regarding their graduate education options.
 All of our program data comes directly from school websites, and all of our content is written, reviewed and edited in-house.
 Here is how the site stacks up to the CRAAP Test:

 - Currency: We keep our site up-to-date by publishing content frequently, and auditing schools in our database to ensure we have up-to-date information.
 We check all school links on at least a quarterly basis to make sure they are active and working.

 - Relevance: Our content is for students residing in the United States who are interested in graduate programs and careers in communication.
 Our comprehensive database of master’s in communication programs is proprietary and was created through our own independent research.

-- Authority: All of our content and data collection is done in-house; we do not freelance content or allow guest posts.
+- Authority: The majority of our content is written in-house and all of our content editing and data collection is done in-house.
+Any freelanced content is written by master’s trained professionals.
 We start with government data sets and do all of our own research.
-All content is written or edited by Master’s and Ph.D. trained professionals.
 You can learn more about who we are on our About Us page.
 You can also use our Contact Us form to reach out if you have any questions about our site or content.
 We do not publish our email addresses on the site as unfortunately spammers have created bots to scrape this information.
 For more information on acgtMedia, LLC, click here.

 - Accuracy: All program data was obtained directly from school websites.
 We are a comprehensive directory of accredited master’s in communication programs offered by non-profit universities.
 We spend months collecting data on graduate programs.
 If you find a spelling mistake or any outdated information on our site, we want to know.